- Yield:Serves 8 to 12

 Carefully lift skin off of pork.
 Scrape any clinging meat or fat into a large bowl using a fork or a large spoon.
 Transfer pork shoulder to bowl and return skin to baking sheet.
 Roast skin until crisp and bubbly, about 5 minutes.
 Remove from oven and let cool.

 When pork is cool enough to handle, pul meat from bone and shred with your fingers.
 Discard bone.
 Finely chop skin and mix it in with the meat.
 Season meat with salt and pepper to taste, then season with vinegar, sugar, red pepper flakes, and liquid smoke (if using), starting with half of each and increasing until desired level of seasoning is reached.
-(See note above.)
+(See note.)

 Serve pulled pork hot in toasted buns with condiments as desired.